daaronr/eamt_gitbook_public/methodological-discussion/implementation-and-collecting-data-issues/issues-tracking-and-observing-outcomes.md

 Other approaches include time-series and difference in difference in response to switching on or off the ad, trial, or page content

+## Notes from conversations (need explanation)

+Nick -- Branch and Amplitude/apply/segment ... to track someone throughout the whole funnel

+"drop the FB pixel"